 The hearing could very well be an attempt to instill a sense of urgency in the Senate, and perhaps apply some pressure on fence sitters.
 According to the legislative calendar, the hearing will be broadcast in real time.
 US Poker will live blog the hearing, slated for 9 a.m.
 EST on Sept.
 27.

 A clarion call to the Senate

-In a recent interview with Online Poker Report, Rep. Rosita Youngblood explained what was at risk if the Senate decides to punt on the gambling expansion bill this year, noting, among other things, that the state is relying on online gambling for $100 million in revenue:
+In a recent interview, Rep. Rosita Youngblood explained what was at risk if the Senate decides to punt on the gambling expansion bill this year, noting, among other things, that the state is relying on online gambling for $100 million in revenue:

 “The issue has been vetted by the current membership of the House and Senate.
 The leaders of all four caucuses, plus the governor, agreed to include $100 million in revenue from iGaming fees and taxes.
 So there is no reason to wait to pass something next year when we will have a brand new legislature.
 It makes no sense.”

 Considering the measure has already passed the House, the scheduled hearing in the House Gaming Oversight Committee seems to be a call to action directed at the Senate.